UnrulyNatives/laravel-starter-kit-and-snippets/README.md

 ## Variant 2: Setting up a new app

-1. Pull the repository to your local drive
+1. Pull this starter kit to your local drive

 2. run `composer install`.
 You need to install the Composer itself to do that.
 See [Composer Download Page](https://getcomposer.org/download/).